alissonmarcs/inception_of_things/README.md

 ./setup_gitlab.sh
 ```

-`setup_gitlab.sh` creates k3d cluster, installs Gitlab and its dependencies, install Argo CD application `will-playground`, adds the GitLab CA certificate to the host trust store, make argocd trust Gitlab certificate.
+`setup_gitlab.sh` creates k3d cluster, installs Gitlab and its dependencies, install Argo CD, adds the GitLab CA certificate to the host trust store, make argocd trust Gitlab certificate.
 It also prints the GitLab root password and the Argo CD administrator password.

 GitLab is available at: